on the cheap and sleazy side (www.cheapandsleazy.net)

 Thus far, I have only used the Embasa brand ... but I note that there doesn't appear to be a lot of the adobo sauce in it!

-In fact, if you pick up the two cans and shake them back and forth a bit (as I did during my big shopping expedition), one (La Costeña) seems to slosh a bit more than the other (Embasa) ... so next time, I plan on buying the La Costeña brand.
+In fact, if you pick up the two cans and shake them back and forth a bit (as I did during my big shopping expedition in prepping for this article), one (La Costeña) seems to slosh a bit more than the other (Embasa) ... so next time, I plan on buying the La Costeña brand.

 Update (18JAN10)